MicrosoftDocs/learn/learn-pr/student-evangelism/python-object-oriented-programming/includes/4-exercise-add-attributes.md

 Python provides multiple ways to create instance attributes, but the most common is to define an `__init__()` method containing the attributes you want objects to have.

-1. Type the following code in your file to define an `Person` class containing three instance attributes:
+1. Add the following code to the bottom of your file to define a `Person` class containing three instance attributes:

     ```python
     class Person: